ysun98/Contributions/CONTRIBUTING.md

 6. Click `Add webhook`.

-Subsequent pushes to the default (usually `master`) branch of your repository will now trigger builds, and the build reports will be posted to the issue you created in this repository.
+Subsequent pushes to the default (usually `master`) branch of your repository will now trigger builds (only if the package version has been bumped), and the build reports will be posted to the issue you created in this repository.
 Note that pushes to non-default branches are ignored.

-If you do not want a build to occur on each push, temporarily remove the webhook until you are ready to reactivate the automated builds.

 ## Submitting Related Packages